Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 Here ``A`` implements |HasActions|, which exposes functions for creating the different actions.

-.. topic:: Actions
+.. rubric:: Actions

 A smart contract can produce 3 types of actions:

-      * **Accept**: Accept incoming GTU.
+- **Accept**: Accept incoming GTU.
 Always succeeds.
-      * **Simple Transfer**: Transfer some amount of GTU from the balance of the smart contract instance to an account.
+- **Simple Transfer**: Transfer some amount of GTU from the balance of the smart contract instance to an account.
-      * **Send**: Trigger ``receive``-function of a smart contract instance, with a parameter and an amount of GTU.
+- **Send**: Trigger ``receive``-function of a smart contract instance, with a parameter and an amount of GTU.

 Also there are two ways to sequence these actions:

-      * **And**: Runs the first action, if it succeeds runs the second action, otherwise results in rejection.
+- **And**: Runs the first action, if it succeeds runs the second action, otherwise results in rejection.
-      * **Or**: Runs the first action, **if it fails**, runs the second action, otherwise results in success.
+- **Or**: Runs the first action, **if it fails**, runs the second action, otherwise results in success.

 In this contract we will only need to use **Accept** and **Simple Transfer**.